FIB 2022 WORLD CHAMPIONSHIP BOYS Y19

-World Championship Boys Y19 will be held in Katrineholm, Sweden, January 21-23.
-The tournament will be played indoors in the arena called “Kronfågel Ice Arena”, a newly built arena that was inaugurated as late as the autumn of 2020.
+World Championship Boys Y19 will be held in Katrineholm, Sweden, April 1-4.
+The tournament will be played indoors in “Kronfågel Ice Arena”, a newly built arena that was inaugurated as late as the autumn of 2020.
 It is the first time ever that Katrineholm stands as the main organizer of international Championship in bandy.
 It is also for the first time since 2016, the Y19 Championship is back on Swedish soil.

 Russia World Champion 2020

-Maybe the Swedish team is also looking for a real revenge because the last four World Championships have had the Russian team as the winner.
+The last four World Championships Y19 have had the Russian team as the winner.
 The last tournament in 2020 was held in Helsinki, Finland.

 -It is fantastic that Katrineholm can host an international tournament for tomorrow’s bandy stars.
 That is proof that the investment in Kronfågel Ice Arena was right and that Katrineholm’s geographical location is attractive for larger international events, says

 Göran Dahlström, Chairman of the municipal board in Katrineholm.

 Since the Junior World Championships, the current Y19, started in 1968, it has been a Swedish gold medal as many as 14 occasions and also Katrineholm has a strong relationship with the championship.
 Including was one of the city’s big bandy sons, Håkan Ohlsson, and won the historic first Swedish gold in Finland 53 years ago.